 Strike up a conversation with a lender or a mortgage broker who can give you access to a panel of lenders and negotiate for a competitive deal on your behalf.
 A mortgage broker can help you understand your borrowing power and compare different home loan products.

-7. Timeframe and planning
+Time frame and planning

 From area measurement to concept agreement and execution, finalizing your renovation project timeline is critical to ensuring project success.